Windows Device Portal overview

 - Custom profiles: Click or tap Browse to choose a WPR profile from your PC.
 Click or tap Upload and start to start tracing.

 To stop the trace, click Stop.
-Stay on this page until the trace file (.ETL) has completed downloading.
+Stay on this page until the trace file (.ETL) has finished downloading.

-Manages network connections on the device.
-Unless you are connected to Device Portal via USB, changing these settings will likely disconnect you from Device Portal.
+The Networking page manages network connections on the device.
+Unless you are connected to Device Portal through USB, changing these settings will likely disconnect you from Device Portal.

-- Available networks: The WiFi networks available to the device.
+- Available networks: Shows the WiFi networks available to the device.
 Clicking or tapping on a network will allow you to connect to it and supply a passkey if needed.
-Note: Device Portal does not yet support Enterprise Authentication.
+Device Portal does not yet support Enterprise Authentication.
+You can also use the Profiles dropdown to attempt to connect to any of the WiFi profiles known to the device.

 Device Portal advertises its presence on the local network using DNS-SD.
 All Device Portal instances, regardless of their device type, advertise under "WDP._wdp._tcp.local".
 The TXT records for the service instance provide the following: